 The applicant has coordinated with the Prince George's County Department of Parks and Recreation (DPR) and the exact acreage of the Burch Branch Stream Valley, the adjacent woodlands/forests, and Pod B have been established to be approximately 102.87 acres.
-This conveyance is provided as a condition of approval, as are conditions that the area of dedication be shown on the PPS prior to signature approval, and that conveyance to The Maryland-National Capital Park and Planning Commission (M-NCPPC) occur at the time of final plat.
+This conveyance is provided as a recommended condition of approval in this technical staff report, as are conditions that area of dedication be shown on the PPS prior to signature approval, and that conveyance to The Maryland-National Capital Park and Planning Commission (M-NCPPC) occur at the time of final plat.
 Therefore, this condition has been satisfied.